 We pick it up in verse 15 –

-Basing his comments on Psalm 100:4, one author stated that “thanksgiving is the gateway to worshiping God” – the very entrance into holy fellowship with the King.
+“thanksgiving is the gateway to worshiping God” – the very entrance into holy, intimate fellowship with the King.

-And, like the one leper in Luke 17, may we never, ever forget to simply stop and tell the Lord “thank you.”
+And, like that one leper in Luke 17, may we never, ever forget to simply stop and tell the Lord “thank you.”

 Soli Deo Gloria, Nick